seancl8611/modern-workplace-ops-lab/README.md

 ## Implementation Notes (Accuracy / Deviations from Original Plan)
 This lab followed a “build guide” plan, but a few practical adjustments were made during implementation:

-- **Virtualization:** Host OS is **Windows 11 Home**, so **Hyper‑V was not available**.
+- **Virtualization:** Host OS is **Windows 11 Home**, so **Hyper-V was not available**.
 Endpoints were built using **Oracle VirtualBox** instead.
 - **Windows ISO / OOBE:** Windows 11 Enterprise Evaluation ISO was used for VM installs.
 Some VM boot issues occurred when disk space was low or the ISO path changed; resolved by restoring the ISO and freeing disk space.
 - **Licensing:** Licenses were initially assigned per-user during user creation, then the lab standardized on **group-based licensing** via `SG-All-Employees`.
-- **BitLocker encryption settings:** “XTS‑AES 256” selection was not presented in the minimal BitLocker CSP picker.
+- **BitLocker encryption settings:** “XTS-AES 256” selection was not presented in the minimal BitLocker CSP picker.
 Encryption method settings were configured under Administrative Templates BitLocker settings where available.
 VM/vTPM limitations were documented.
 - **Update ring conflicts:** A conflict can appear if both “Standard” and “IT Pilot” rings target the same device.
-The intended approach is staged rollout targeting (Pilot → SG‑IT‑Admins, Standard → SG‑All‑Employees) with no overlap.
+The intended approach is staged rollout targeting (Pilot → SG-IT-Admins, Standard → SG-All-Employees) with no overlap.
 - **Conditional Access evidence:** Some client-app scenarios did not reliably generate the intended CA failure evidence in logs.
 A dedicated **CA test policy** was temporarily used to produce an unambiguous blocked sign-in event for documentation.
 - **Remediation scheduling:** Proactive Remediation reporting and execution cadence can lag in the portal.
 Evidence was captured once device status populated and “issue fixed/without issues” states appeared.